 If we are only against hate and fear when the Republicans do it we are not against war.

-May the Sanders and Gabbard campaigns turn us away from war and toward love and compassion.
-But, this empire has deep roots far beyond the reach of electoral activity.
+The US empire has deep roots far beyond the reach of electoral activity.
 Show me a single example in world history of an empire dismantled in an orderly fashion by an election.

 What Are Our “Units of Power?”

 Let’s help people make the transition beyond the pro-war, pro-corporate consensus that dominates US politics.
 That transition will be primarily based on personal experience in a poly-centered movement large enough, diverse enough and audacious enough to disrupt the existing order.